chromaui/learnstorybook.com/content/react/en/addons.md

 [Here it is in Storybook.](/addon-knobs-demo-edge-case-in-storybook.png)

-Of course if we are using [visual regression testing](/test) we will also be informed if we ever break our ellipsizing solution.
+If we are using [visual regression testing](/test), we will also be informed if we ever break our ellipsizing solution.
 Such obscure edge-cases are always liable to be forgotten!

 ### Merge Changes